FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Evaluations

 \subsection{Evaluations on FL}

-We use 10 clients for FL training and set the percentage of malicious clients to 10\% when injecting attacks.
-The selected attacks for evaluation are the label flipping attack and Byzantine attacks of random mode and flipping mode.
-For the label flipping attack, we set the attack to modify the local and test data labels of malicious clients from label 3 to label 9 and label 2 to label 1.
-Regarding defenses, we utilize three mechanisms: $m$-Krum, Foolsgold, and RFA.
-For $m$-Krum, the parameter $m$ is set to 5, which means 5 out of 10 submitted local models participate in aggregation in each FL training round.
-The results are evaluated with the accuracy of the FL model.

-\textbf{Exp1: Attack Comparisons. } This experiment measures the effectiveness of various attacks in terms of test accuracy.
-A no-attack scenario is included as a baseline for comparison.
-The results in Figure~\ref{fig:attacks_comparison_all} indicate that the Byzantine attacks (in both the random and zero modes) significantly impact accuracy, whereas the label flipping attack and Byzantine flipping mode attack have less impact on accuracy.
+\textbf{Exp 1: Attack Comparisons.} We evaluate the impact of attacks on test accuracy, using a no-attack scenario as a baseline.
+As illustrated in Figure~\ref{fig:attacks_comparison_all}, Byzantine attacks, specifically in the random and zero modes, substantially degrade accuracy.
+In contrast, the label flipping attack and the flipping mode of the Byzantine attack show a milder impact on accuracy.
+This can be attributed to the nature of Byzantine attacks, where Byzantine attackers would prevent the global model from converging, especially for the random mode that generates weights for models arbitrarily, causing the most significant deviation from the benign local model.
+In subsequent experiments, unless specified otherwise, we employ the Byzantine attack in the random mode as the default attack, as it provides the strongest impact compared with the other three attacks.

-\textbf{Exp2: Defense Comparisons. } In this experiment, we deactivated attacks to examine whether the defense mechanisms cause a decrease in accuracy when all clients are benign.
-A no-defense situation is also included as a baseline.
-As depicted in Figure~\ref{fig:compare_defenses}, all defense strategies slightly reduce the accuracy of results when all clients are benign, which may be attributed to the potential exclusion of some benign local models, alteration of the aggregation function, or reweighting of local models.
-Specifically, the RFA defense mechanism significantly affects accuracy as it computes a geometric median of the local models instead of using the original FedAVG optimizer.
+\textbf{Exp 2: Defense Comparisons.} We investigate potential impact of defense mechanisms on accuracy in the absence of attacks, \textit{i}.\textit{e}., whether defense mechanisms inadvertently degrade accuracy when all clients are benign.
+We incorporate a scenario without any defense or attack as our baseline.
+As illustrated in Figure~\ref{fig:compare_defenses}, it becomes evident that when all clients are benign, involving defense strategies to FL training might lead to a reduction in accuracy.
+This decrease might arise from several factors: the exclusion of some benign local models from aggregation, \textit{e}.\textit{g}., as in $m$-Krum, adjustments to the aggregation function, \textit{e}.\textit{g}., as in RFA, or re-weighting local models, \textit{e}.\textit{g}., as in Foolsgold.
+Specifically, the RFA defense mechanism significantly impacts accuracy as it computes a geometric median of the local models instead of leveraging the original FedAVG optimizer, which introduces a degradation in accuracy.